top of page

 • Analyse data to identify patterns, pain points, and opportunities

-• Create wireframes, sketches, user flows, Customer Journey Maps, Empathy maps, and mid- to high-fidelity prototypes, typically using Figma, Miro, Creative Suite, AI
+• Create wireframes, sketches, user flows, customer journey maps, empathy maps, and mid- to high-fidelity prototypes, typically using Figma, Miro, Creative Suite, AI

 • Apply evidence-based design methods to deliver intuitive and purposeful solutions

-• Communicate design decisions well with stakeholders
+• Communicate and advocate for design decisions with stakeholders

 Usability Testing